eropple/contentious-360/README.md

 I originally wrote what's now becoming Contentious (this is the third rewrite) because the XNA Content Pipeline just isn't very good for PC games; it might be a solid tool for 360 and WP7 development, but personally I don't really care about either.
-And despite not caring ( ;-) ) I've quickly put together this package to go along with contentious, for those who do need XNA support.
+And despite not personally needing it ( ;-) ) I've quickly put together this package to go along with contentious, for those who do need XNA support.

 Contentious is released under the ISC license, packaged in this repo as LICENSE.md.

+**ONE IMPORTANT NOTE:** Contentious-360 is not a project that's really on my radar.
+If it works for you, awesome, and if it falls out of sync with the regular Contentious project, feel free to file an issue against the project, but it's not really my focus.

 -Ed Ropple (ed+contentious@edropple.com); @edropple on Twitter